PeggyKimotho/Python-Code-Challenge2/README.md

 - **full_name(self):** Generates and returns the full name of the customer by combining the given and family names.
 - **reviewed_restaurants(self):** Retrieves a list of restaurants that the customer has reviewed.
 - **add_review(self, restaurant, rating):** Allows the customer to create a new review for a restaurant with a given rating.
-- **all(cls):** Class method returning a list of all customers created.

 ### Restaurant
 The Restaurant class models a restaurant and its associated data, such as reviews and customers.
-All restaurant instances are added to the static list all_restaurants.

 #### Methods: